-If that is unsuccessful, search these collections where you have expanded free access to thousands of ebooks during the COVID-19 crisis:
+2. If that is unsuccessful, our library has separate collections of electronic books.
+Find those ebook collections in our Ebooks library guide.
+Search these collections, many of which expanded free access to thousands of their ebooks for students during the COVID-19 crisis:

 Looking for electronic access to a specific book you need while the library is online only?
 Feel free to DIY (do it yourself) by using the steps outlined in the DIY Finding eBooks box above.

 You may also complete our eBook Search Request Form to have a Lloyd Sealy librarian search on your behalf.
 We will do our best to determine if you have access to an electronic copy of the book.
 We will be in touch with you as soon as we have completed a thorough search.

 Please note, not every print book has an electronic equivalent.

 The library has a vast collection of ebooks that are available remotely .
 Use OneSearch from our library's homepage to find them.
 Limit to Books (under the search box) if you wish to find books only and then check the box to the left of the search results to limit your results to "Full text only".